BY R.D. Miller

 The parliamentary system of government tends to create stagnation.
 Opposition leaders who may have just lost an election often become what it could, should, have been; with their social supporters blaming each other for past and current socio-economic, and crime problems.

-Wedged in the middle, local law enforcement officers who must consistently wear multiple hats; mediator, counselor, diversity coordinator, and youth advocate; bandleader; and volunteers.
-Their role is like finding a cure today for COVID-19 as criminals are elusive killing anyone in their path.
+Wedged in the middle, local law enforcement officers who must consistently wear multiple hats; key mediator, counselor, diversity coordinator, and youth advocate; bandleader; and local volunteers.
+Their pivotal role is like finding a cure today for COVID-19 as organized criminals are elusive killing anyone in their path.

-Fighting crime from Latin America to the Caribbean shores remain a crossroad between an old political policing era to modern community policing.
-Officers must walk a tight community and political line, while stress, facing danger, hostility overworked and maybe under-paid.
+Fighting crime from Latin America to the Caribbean shores remains a crossroads between an old political policing era to modern community policing.
+Officers must walk a tight community and political line, while emotional stress, exposure to imminent danger, hostility overworked, and maybe under-paid.

-Normally, a pandemic creates a window of coming together in this rebalancing of society globally, but criminals use this unprecedented time of anxiety, nervousness, uncertainty, and stress to riff mayhem on communities.
+Ordinarily, a pandemic creates a window of coming together in this re balancing of society globally, but violent criminals use this unprecedented time of anxiety, nervousness, anxious uncertainty, and stress to riff mayhem on local communities.

 Unable to leave because of the COVID-19, a 75-year-old grandmother of Ahkeem Lindsay, a 22-year-old, male shot killed on March 26, 2020, talked about her frustration of the ongoing violence, according to the Jamaican Gleaner.
 Her story echoes elsewhere.